SylvainTran/my-frontend-projects/interactive_ratings/README-template.md

 I learned about Bulma.

+I learned about handling events in React, and how to lift state up.

+I also took a look at the profiler (React's and the browser's)

 ### Continued development

 I got everything gnerally right, but I'd like to be sure things like pixels vs. em are good.
 And make sure it's good on other browers and monitors.

+React updating its tree is slow!
+I have to look into how to avoid this problem.

 ### Useful resources